DocNow/twarc/README.md

 time is of the essence if you are trying to collect tweets for something that has already happened.

-## Stream
+## Filter Stream

-In stream mode twarc will listen to Twitter's [filter stream API](https://dev.twitter.com/streaming/reference/post/statuses/filter) for tweets that match a particular filter.
+In filter stream mode twarc will listen to Twitter's [filter stream API](https://dev.twitter.com/streaming/reference/post/statuses/filter) for tweets that match a particular filter.
+You can filter by keywords using `--track`, user identifiers using `--follow` and places using `--locations`.
 Similar to search mode twarc will write these tweets to stdout as line oriented JSON:

+    # stream tweets that mention ferguson or blacklivesmatter
+    twarc.py --track "ferguson,blacklivesmatter" > tweets.json

+    # stream tweets, replies and retweets for @guardian and @nytimes
+    twarc.py --follow "87818409,807095" > tweets.json

+    # stream tweets from New York City
-    twarc.py --stream ferguson > tweets.json
+    twarc.py --locations "-74,40,-73,41" > tweets.json

 Note the syntax for the Twitter's filter queries is slightly different than what queries in their search API.
-So please consult the [documentation](https://dev.twitter.com/streaming/overview/request-parameters#track) on how best to express the filter.
+So please consult the [documentation](https://dev.twitter.com/streaming/reference/post/statuses/filter) on how best to express the filter option you are using.
+Note: the options can be combined, which has the effect of a boolean `or`.

 ## Hydrate